sorawee/pretty-expressive-oopsla23-artifact/artifact-overview.md

 Optionally, reviewers can extract HTML documentation via tools in the ecosystem (`doc-gen4` for Lean code, `scribble` for Racket code, and `odoc` for OCaml code).
-We are aware that these tools do not work in all circumstances (e.g. we are unable to run `doc-gen4` in Docker when running on Appple M1), which is why HTML generation is optional for reviewing.
+We are aware that these tools do not work in all circumstances (e.g. we are unable to run `doc-gen4` in Docker when running on Apple M1), which is why HTML generation is optional for reviewing.
 Regardless, following are the commands to generate the HTML documentation.